adamsilver/fdpb/03-book-a-flight.md

 But, we haven't covered users who:

-- use an unsupported browser and experience a network or Javascript failure (as described in “A Registration Form”).
+- use an unsupported browser and experience a network or Javascript failure (like the ones described in “A Registration Form”).

 > People ignore design that ignores people. - Frank Chimero

-In this case users will see a text box asking for a date.
+In this case, users will see a text box asking for a date.
 It's not what they see that matters here, it's what they don't see.
 And they don't see a hint explaining the expected format.
 We can't use the hint pattern (first discussed in “A Registration Form”) because browsers that support the date input may use a different format which would cause confusion.

 ![Date picker no hint](./images/03/date-picker-no-hint.png)